OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Other data types represent a specific UI configuration or state:
 - Data structures like `Sort` contain an ascending state that can be modified immutably.
-- Enums like `DisplayMode` and `RepeatMode` only contain static data, such as a string resource.
+- Enums like `MusicMode` and `RepeatMode` only contain static data, such as a string resource.

 Things to keep in mind while working with music data:
 - `id` is not derived from the `MediaStore` ID of the music data.
 It is actually a hash of the